Nugenix GH-Boost Review - Can It Work or Is It Just a Fad?

 Glycine can cause soft stool, nausea, vomiting and stomach upset.
 Glycine is generally safe, even at doses greater than 60g/day only being associated with gastrointestinal issues.

-You may find the most success with this supplement if you exercise, create a sleep environment that will help you maximize your slow-wave sleep and take this supplement in the evening before bed.
+You may find the most success with this supplement if you exercise, create a sleep environment that will help you maximize your slow-wave sleep.

 Experienced a "flush" similar to niacin shortly after taking, also shortness of breath and heart palpitations.
 I did seem to sleep a little better, but I have discontinued until I consult with a physician.